vbielov/LoremScriptumCompiler/README.md

 > [!NOTE]
 > You can access an element of an array using the `[x]` operator, where `x` is the index of the element.
 > You can also define an array without specifying the size.
 In this case the size will be calculated from the number of elements in the array.
-> Be aware that you cannot change the size of an array after it has been declared.
+> If you define a string using the shorthand version `litera[] str = 'Hello World!'` the array will always end with `\0`.
+It is not possible to add two strings.

 > [!WARNING]
 > The compiler will not set default values for the elements of an array and without setting them manually their behaviour is undefined.